siqixu/mr.pivw/README.md

 `CIUpper`: The upper bound of the confidence interval for `Estimate`.

 `Pvalue`: P-value associated with `Estimate`.

+`Tau2`:	The variance of the balanced horizontal pleiotropy. `Tau2` is calculated by using all IVs in the data before conducting the IV selection.

+`SNPs`: The number of SNPs after IV selection.

 `Condition`: The estimated effective sample size.
 It is recommended to be greater than 5 for the pIVW estimator to achieve reliable asymptotic properties.